Muthammaap/chocolate_house_app/README.md

 - After running the application, you will see a menu with the following options:
   1. Add Flavor
-  2. Provide Feedback
+  2. View Flavor
-  3. Display Feedback
+  3. Delete flavor
-  4. Delete Feedback
+  4. Update flavor
-  5. Exit
+  5. manage ingredients
+  6. add ingredients
+  7. update ingredients
+  8. customer suggestions
+  9. handle allergy concerns

 - Choose an option by typing the corresponding number.

 ## Technologies Used